Dtsiantaris/Quasar-app-extension-fails-to-find-script/README.md

 # Important notes

 - Using `pnpm run dev/build` or `pnpm exec quasar dev/build` works in windows(tested in 2 different machines).
+- Using other package managers to run the command(tested with yarn and npm) also works.
 - Using `pnpm run dev/build` or `pnpm exec quasar dev/build` DOES NOT WORK in linux(tested in kubernetes).

 --Inside `playground/quasar-cli-vite` there is a `patchQuasarVite.js` file.
 Running this postinstall patches this behavior and everything works as expected.